I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ni-ucmtcpciportcontrollerrequests-ioctl-ucmtcpci-port-controller-set-control.md

 <p><b>Irp-&gt;IoStatus.Status</b> is set to STATUS_SUCCESS if the request is successful.
 Otherwise, <b>Status</b> to the appropriate error condition as a <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> code. </p>

 ## -remarks
 <p>The UcmTcpciCx class extension sends this IOCTL request to set values to the control register.
 Only one register can be set per request.
 The type and value to set is provided in the supplied structure.
-After setting the value in the register, client driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> to complete the request.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request to set values to the control register.
-Only one register can be set per request.
-The type and value to set is provided in the supplied structure.
-After setting the value in the register, client driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> to complete the request.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request to set values to the control register.
-Only one register can be set per request.
-The type and value to set is provided in the supplied structure.
-After setting the value in the register, client driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> to complete the request.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request to set values to the control register.
-Only one register can be set per request.
-The type and value to set is provided in the supplied structure.
-After setting the value in the register, client driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> to complete the request.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request to set values to the control register.
-Only one register can be set per request.
-The type and value to set is provided in the supplied structure.
-After setting the value in the register, client driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> to complete the request.</p>
+After setting the value in the register, client driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcomplete.md">WdfRequestComplete</a> to complete the request.</p>

 ## -requirements
 <table>